as

 Search for a genre using voice with the utterance "Alexa, find comedy movies in Streamz."

-autoPlay will be false. contentSearch: IContentSearch will have following values.
-Alexa will return multiple genres and types.
+autoPlay will be false. contentSearch: IContentSearch should have the following values.
+Alexa returns multiple genres and types.
 You can chose your own logic to implement search.

 [